 Pairings: None actually, mention of C/A; B/A confrontation

 Feedback: Please.
 Constructive criticism is always welcomed and appreciated.

 Disclaimer: I do not own anything associated with BtVS or AtS.
-(Characters from the shows are borrowed with no infringement intent whatsoever.)
+(Characters, plots and dialogue from the shows are borrowed with no infringement intent whatsoever.)

 Distribution: Please ask and let me know where it's going.

 Summary: Six years after he left Angel visits Sunnydale, a visit he'll never forget.